Three-dimensional flat bands and possible interlayer triplet pairing superconductivity in the alternating twisted NbSe$_2$ moir\'e bulk: Results and discussions

 The other moiré lattice vector $L_b$ is obtained by rotating $L_a$ by 60°.
 In our cases, we considered the twisted angle $\theta$ within the range of 4.41° to 13.17°.
 The relationship between twisted angle, number of atoms and integers (m, n) in the moiré unit cell are listed in the Table.I.
 Fig. 1 (c) shows the unrelaxed 6.01°-twisted moiré pattern of NbSe$_2$ bulk from top view.
 There are three high-symmetry positions within the moiré unitcell, including MM, MX and XM staking patterns.
 The center of MM region is located at the original point, and the center of MX and XM region is $(L_a+L_b)/3$ and $2(L_a+L_b)/3$, respectively.
 Our relaxed structure is present in the Fig. 1(d), and we can note that MM region becomes remarkably expanded compared to unrelaxed cases, while MX and XM regions reduce to domain walls in the relaxed structure.

 In the relaxed structure, the atomic displacement of $\theta$=13.17° and $\theta$=4.41° are shown in Fig. 2.
 In the large-angle ($\theta$=13.17°) twisted structure, only a few atoms experience remarkable displacements.
 In the top layer, clockwise displacements occur around the MX position.
 In the bottom layer, anti-clockwise displacements occur around the XM site.
 However, in the small-angle twisted structure with $\theta$=4.41°, distinctive vortex-like patterns of atomic displacements emerge, predominantly concentrated around the MM site, leading to the formation of a larger MM region within the moiré structure.
 Each layer experiences interlayer interactions from both adjacent layers, which collectively suppress significant out-of-plane corrugation in the moiré bulk structure.
 The results of atomic displacement are consistent with Ref \cite{vortexCDW}, and reveal that remarkable vortex-like spontaneous displacement in the moiré bulk structure.
+The large-angle $\theta \leq $7.34°) twisted bulk NbSe$_2$ system exhibits remarkable atomic relaxation, which is only present in the small-angle ($\theta \leq $3.14°) twisted bilayer NbSe$_2$\cite{vortexCDW}.
+This is the key viewpoint presented in our work, which emphasizes the important role of the twisted bulk in tuning atomic relaxation through strong interlayer interaction.